-Rachael’s advice to current MES students who may be struggling to tailor their degree or focus their thesis topic, is to study what you love, not what you think will get you jobs.
-While it might sound cliché, her thought is that this is the best way to prepare you to take jobs that you’re actually interested in.
-She also added that as a person who hires people, “I don’t care what you’ve studied as much as I care that you’ve completed something.”
-Her other point from her own career, is that not every job you might want, or be prepared for, even exists yet.
-Don’t limit yourself by what is currently available and go after the future opportunities you want, she says.
+Rachael’s advice to current MES students who may be struggling to tailor their degree or focus their thesis topic, is to study what you love, not what you think will get you a job.
+While it might sound cliché, her thought is this approach ensures you to pursue and accept jobs that actually interest you.
+She also added that as a person who hires people, “I care less about the specifics of what you studied and more that you’ve completed something significant, that you have follow through.”
+Her other point speaks from her own career, which is that not every job you might want, or are prepared for, even exists yet.
+Don’t limit yourself by what is currently available and be open to opportunities you may cross paths with in the future.

 Reflecting on her time in MES, one of the biggest benefits of the program for Rachael is the relationships she built within her cohort, and within the greater environmental community.
-When partnering and collaborating with others at different agencies or organizations, she is often working with fellow MES alumni, and that initial area of similarity can do a lot when building new partnerships and opportunities.
+When partnering and collaborating with others at different agencies or organizations, she is often working with fellow MES alumni, and that initial area of similarity can act as a bridge to building new partnerships and opportunities.

 Another great benefit of MES is it requires students to be self-motivated.
-Rachael has no fear asking for what she wants.
-A lot of other programs don’t give students this opportunity to “choose their own adventure” and grapple with all the work that may come along with this freedom.
+Rachael is not afraid to ask for what she wants.
+A lot of other programs don’t give students this opportunity to “choose their own adventure” and grapple with all the work that may accompany this freedom.
 While it may be tough at the time, those skills are invaluable.
-Her thesis also taught her that big projects are doable.
+Her thesis taught her that big projects are doable.
 When an MES graduate comes across her desk as an applicant, she knows that they also know this truth.